-Most Frequently Searched Graduate Programs in Supply Chain
+Most Frequently Searched Master’s in Supply Chain and Logistics

 - National University of Singapore’s MS in Supply Chain Management: The NUS Department of Industrial Systems Engineering and Management offers a Master of Science in Supply Chain Management program jointly with The Logistics Institute-Asia Pacific and the NUS Business School’s Department of Decision Sciences.
 This multi-disciplinary program combines business with engineering.
 It’s designed for mid-career professionals looking for advancement.

 - Malaysia Institute for Supply Chain Innovation’s MS in Supply Chain Management: This supply chain master’s program is available as a part-time professional degree and as a joint program with MIT (included in the ranking above).
 MISI also offers a number of supply-chain-specific short courses, executive education programs and a PhD program in supply chain management.

 - HEC Montréal’s MSC in Global Supply Chain Management: Canadian programs in supply chain management are highly sought after, and this one aims to train you as a logistics specialist in the global fields of product procurement, production, transportation, warehousing and distribution.
 Half of this program’s students come from 15+ different countries, It offers a dual-degree option with the University of Melbourne in Australia.

 - Nanyang Technological University’s MSc (Supply Chain & Logistics): This is an engineering logistics program with a curriculum designed to address the needs of both the manufacturing and service sectors.
 Offered by the School of Mechanical and Aerospace Engineering, it includes an optional specialization in Additive Manufacturing.

 - MIT: The No. 2 top affordable master’s in supply chain and logistics on this list, the Massachusetts Institute of Technology, is the most searched-for SCM degree program in America.
 It offers a: